 These kinds of partnerships put Basingstoke on the map, not just as a place that hosts culture, but as one that creates it.
 They give young people a reason to imagine their future here, where creativity is both celebrated and employable.

-As the second weekend of the festival unfolds with captivating performances, look beyond the applause.
-You’ll be witnessing the next generation of creative professionals in action and the kind of local innovation that keeps our town thriving.
+Although Basingstoke Festival 2025 has come to a close, beyond the captivating performances and applause we witnessed the next generation of creative professionals in action and the kind of local innovation that keeps our town thriving.

 Hospital Radio Basingstoke (HRB) is Basingstoke’s hospital health and wellbeing community radio station covering this year’s Basingstoke Festival.
 The station broadcasts around Basingstoke and the local area on DAB.
 Listen on your DAB+ radio, online via the HRB website or Tune In App, via your smart speaker.
 They are also of course around the hospital on bedside radios.